How Long Does It Take to Pay Off a Student Loan

 Income-Driven Repayment Plans

-Private student loan repayment options
+Private Student Loan repayment options

 Generally, private student loans offer repayment terms of up to 15 years or even longer.
 However, since many borrowers aim to repay their loans quickly, you can also come across private student loans with shorter terms, sometimes for as short as 5 years.